Why do we laugh? Why do we smile?

 If you were an alien visiting earth with the objective of studying human behavior, laughter would indeed perplex you.
 It’s such an intrinsic part of human nature that we often take it for granted and overlook how strange it actually is.

 An evolutionary perspective of laughter

 All human beings laugh, no matter what part of the globe they inhabit and what language they speak.
 This suggests that the laughter response is an evolutionary inheritance from our ancestors.
-Usually, a behavior that is inherited must have an advantage, at least in the context of our ancestral environment.
+Usually, a behaviour that is inherited must have an advantage, at least in the context of our ancestral environment.